 Humans create connection—AI just fills in blanks.

-AI can follow rules, analyze data, and follow patterns.
-But it can’t read the room.
-It can’t spot that the layout looks cluttered, that a headline feels insensitive in the current climate, or that a call-to-action is too aggressive for your audience.
+AI can follow rules and analyze data.
+But it can’t spot when a layout feels cluttered, a headline sounds insensitive, or a call-to-action is too aggressive.

 A human manager sees these things.
 They understand emotional context, user experience, and subtle signals that impact trust and engagement.